-This report is an output of a research exercise undertaken by TERI.
-It does not represent the views of the supporting organizations or the acknowledged individuals.
-While every effort has been made to avoid any mistakes or omissions, TERI would not be in any way liable to any persons/organizations by reason for any mistake or omission in the publication.
+This report is an output of research and analysis undertaken by TERI.
+While every effort has been made to avoid any errors or omissions, TERI would not be in any way liable to any persons/organizations by reason for any error or omission in the publication.